Michael Cresap: Biography

 As a result of the murders, Logan waged war on the settlements along the Ohio and in western Pennsylvania, killing, perhaps, nearly thirty men, women and children.
-Lord John Murray Dunmore, the Governor of Virginia, raised an army and appointed Cresap to the rank of Captain.
-The decisive battle of Lord Dunmore's War was the Battle of Point Pleasant (10 October 1774) in Virginia (now West Virginia).
-Here Dunmore's forces defeated a band of Shawnee Native Americans led by Cornstalk.
+Lord Dunmore, the Governor of Virginia, raised an army and appointed Cresap to the rank of Captain.
+The decisive battle of Lord Dunmore's War was the Battle of Point Pleasant in Virginia (now West Virginia).
+Dunmore's forces defeated a band of Shawnee led by Cornstalk.

 After Lord Dunmore's War, Cresap returned to Maryland and subsequently raised a company of riflemen for the Continental Army during the American Revolution.
 He died from illness in New York City while in the service of the army; he is interred there in Trinity Church Cemetery.